irfanshadikrishad/anilist/README.md

 anilist me
 ```

-- **Description**: Retrieve and display information about the currently logged-in user, including stats and profile details.
+- Description: Retrieve and display information about the currently logged-in user, including stats and profile details.

 #### `-V, --version`: